Korean, Edit

 ③ Nanos distributed in the posterior inhibits translation of hunchback mRNA and relatively promotes translation of caudal mRNA

-○ Nanos protein reduces the poly A tail length of hunchback mRNA → lifespan↓ → translation inhibition
+○ Nanos protein reduces the poly A tail length of hunchback mRNA → mRNA lifespan↓ → translation inhibition

 ○ Injecting bicoid mRNA into the posterior results in head and thorax formation in the posterior